-This is the sort of exhaustion and fatigue that you can’t seem to shake.
+The type of exhaustion that you can’t seem to shake.
 You feel foggy and heavy.

 When your cortisol spikes, as it continually does with adrenal fatigue, your body thinks you’re in a life or death situation and redirects blood flow to your legs and arms in case you need to run for your life.

-To complicate matters more, high intensity workouts can also spike your stress hormones.
+To complicate matters, high intensity workouts can also spike your stress hormones.
 Drop the hard core cardio in favour of more weights and HIIT or yoga.

 Not Sleeping Well